Institution

 Financial Oversight and Governance

-Established by Temasek Holdings in 2007, Temasek Trust (TT) is a steward of philanthropic assets, advocate of sustainability, and catalyst of positive impact.
+Established by Temasek Holdings in 2007, TT is a steward of philanthropic assets.
 As a Company Limited by Guarantee, TT provides governance and financial oversight of non-profit endowments and gifts from Temasek and other donors.
-It provides steady and sustainable multi-year funding to support capacity building and capability development for an ecosystem of entities, with the shared purpose of building better for every generation — by connecting people, uplifting communities, protecting the planet, and advancing capabilities.
-TT aims to also forge new pathways for philanthropy and impact investing through collaborations with like-minded partners, as a force for good.
+It administers steady and sustainable multi-year funding to support capacity building and capability development for an ecosystem of entities, with the shared purpose of building better for every generation.
+In forging new pathways for philanthropy and impact investing with like-minded partners, TT aims to promote catalytic philanthropy as a force for good.

 -